-Cinequest was voted Best Film Festival by USA Today Readers.
-Cinequest programs 85-90% of its festival from paid submissions annually, one of the highest percentages of the world's most influential film festivals.
+Cinequest was voted Best Film Festival by USA Today readers.
+Cinequest programs 85 to 90 percent of its festival from paid submissions annually, one of the highest percentages among the world’s most influential film festivals.

-Cinequest connects artists, innovators, media, and audiences—as people converge to experience a potent mix of immersive stories from around the globe and breakthrough technologies.
-Yet, Cinequest’s stellar reputation not only hinges on its knack for creating a powerful line-up, but also for securing distribution for many of its honored filmmakers.
-Netflix, IFC Films, Amazon, MSNBC Films, Roadside Attractions, 1091 Pictures, Oscilloscope, Sony Pictures, Magnolia Pictures, Kino-Lorber, eOne, Lionsgate, PBS, and HBO are just a few of the many that have signed deals with some of Cinequest's success stories.
+Cinequest connects artists, innovators, media, and audiences as people converge to experience a powerful mix of immersive stories from around the globe and breakthrough technologies.
+Cinequest’s stellar reputation rests not only on its ability to curate a compelling lineup, but also on its success in securing distribution for many of its honored filmmakers.
+Netflix, IFC Films, Amazon, MSNBC Films, Roadside Attractions, 1091 Pictures, Oscilloscope, Sony Pictures, Magnolia Pictures, Kino Lorber, eOne, Lionsgate, PBS, and HBO are just a few of the many companies that have signed deals with Cinequest success stories.

-Exhibiting unique social and artistic visions from around the globe, Cinequest’s dynamic festival engages audiences in thought-provoking dialogue, giving film artists and film lovers alike an opportunity to connect.
-Furthermore, Cinequest provides cutting edge technology and movie-making forums to empower professionals and students.
+Showcasing unique social and artistic visions from around the globe, Cinequest’s dynamic festival engages audiences in thought provoking dialogue, giving filmmakers and film lovers alike the opportunity to connect.
+Cinequest also provides cutting edge technology and filmmaking forums that empower both professionals and students.

-Cinequest Film Festival (CQFF) will occur both In-person San Jose/Silicon Valley and Globally via its proprietary Virtual platform.
-Cinequest has been a leader in building community, audiences, and opportunity for film and filmed media via groundbreaking tech and paradigms for decades and will continue the golden combination of in-person and online post pandemic.
+Cinequest Film Festival will take place both in person in San Jose and Silicon Valley and globally through its proprietary virtual platform.
+Cinequest has long been a leader in building community, audiences, and opportunity for film and filmed media through groundbreaking technology and new paradigms, and it continues to deliver a powerful combination of in person and online experiences.

-Organizationally set in the home of the world’s most influential media technology companies (Apple, Nvidia, Zoom, Google, Facebook, Twitter, Netflix, LinkedIn, Cisco, etc.) CQFF showcases premier films, renowned and emerging artists, and breakthrough technology—empowering global connectivity between creators, innovators and audiences.
-CQFF has led the world in its showcase and implementation of the technologies that have revolutionized film making, exhibition and distribution.
+Located in the heart of the world’s most influential media technology companies, including Apple, Nvidia, Zoom, Google, Meta, Netflix, LinkedIn, and Cisco, Cinequest showcases premier films, renowned and emerging artists, and breakthrough technology while fostering global connectivity between creators, innovators, and audiences.
+Cinequest has led the world in showcasing and implementing the technologies that have transformed filmmaking, exhibition, and distribution.

-CQFF’s blend of the artist and innovator gains focus through its Maverick Awards.
-Its Maverick Spirit Awards recognizes artists (Harrison Ford, Nicolas Cage, Elle Fanning, J.J.
-Abrams, Tatiana Maslany, Jennifer Jason Leigh, Bill Nighy, Sir Ben Kingsley, Rosario Dawson, Spike Lee, Sam Neill, Eddie Izzard, Gemma Arterton, Neil Gaiman, and Sir Ian McKellen are among the guest recipients).
-Its Maverick Innovator Award recognizes technologists (including Martin Cooper, father of the cell phone, and Steve Wozniak, Co-founder of Apple Inc.).
-A Maverick stands apart from the crowd willing to create and innovate from a place of personal yet global vision.
+Cinequest’s blend of artist and innovator is exemplified through its Maverick Awards.
+The Maverick Spirit Award honors artists such as Harrison Ford, Nicolas Cage, Elle Fanning, J.J.
+Abrams, Tatiana Maslany, Jennifer Jason Leigh, Steve Zahn, Vivica A. Fox, Bill Nighy, Sir Ben Kingsley, Rosario Dawson, Spike Lee, Sam Neill, Eddie Izzard, Gemma Arterton, Neil Gaiman, and Sir Ian McKellen.
+The Maverick Innovator Award recognizes visionary technologists, including Martin Cooper, inventor of the cell phone, and Steve Wozniak, co founder of Apple.
+A Maverick stands apart from the crowd, driven to create and innovate from a deeply personal yet globally resonant vision.

-“What unites them all under the festival’s big tent is clear: Being a part of Cinequest is not to follow industry trends, but to witness the moment they’re being set.”-- MovieMaker (Max Weinstein)
+“What unites them all under the festival’s big tent is clear: being a part of Cinequest is not about following industry trends, but witnessing the moment they are set.” - MovieMaker (Max Weinstein)

-JUST A FEW OF THE BIG FILMS & VR PROGRAMMED AT CINEQUEST:
+JUST A FEW OF THE BIG FILMS PROGRAMMED AT CINEQUEST:

 The Man Who Killed Don Quixote (dir.
 Terry Gilliam; starring Adam Driver)